thomasahle/tensorgrad/README.md

 ## Examples

-To run the examples for yourself, you can use the `main.py` file or [this colab](https://colab.research.google.com/drive/10Lk39tTgRd-cCo5gNNe3KvdDcVP2F5aB?usp=sharing)
+To run the examples for yourself, you can use [the main.py file](https://github.com/thomasahle/tensorgrad/blob/main/main.py) or [this colab notebook](https://colab.research.google.com/drive/10Lk39tTgRd-cCo5gNNe3KvdDcVP2F5aB?usp=sharing).

 ### Derivative of L2 Loss